giogina/SpectraMatcher/documentation/README.md

 The available data files are immediately scanned to detect experimental spectra, in the form of tables, and computed spectra, in the form of Gaussian 16 output files.
 See the [Import Data](File%20explorer.md) section for supported data formats and options.

+Files available in the left panel can now be imported into the project.
+This can be done in two ways:
+By manually dragging each file into its corresponding slot, or simply by clicking "Auto Import" on top of the right panel.

+The "Auto Import" button becomes active as soon as the scanning of files is complete.